 - Urgent Care and and other healthcare facilities.

-Lane Medical Assistant graduates at Lane achieved a 100% national certification exam success rate, as well as a very high 70.59% job placement rate in 2016.
+The 2017 Medical Assistant graduates at Lane achieved a 100% national certification exam success rate.
+The 2018 graduates had a very high 80% job placement rate.

 Medical Assisting courses are limited to just 24 students.
 Clinical lab courses are even smaller, with only 8 students for maximum clinical skills interactions!
 Because of our small class and cohort sizes, MA instructors get to know you.
 All of our instructors have extensive clinical and teaching experience, and they use that experience to provide you with the personal attention required for mastering the clinical skills and helping you finish the program successfully.